ravendb/docs/Documentation/7.0/Raven.Documentation.Pages/server/ongoing-tasks/etl/queue-etl/aws-sqs.markdown

 * In this example, the Amazon SQS ETL Task will -
   * Extract source documents from the "Orders" collection in RavenDB.
   * Process each "Order" document using a defined script that creates a new `orderData` object.
-  * Load the `orderData` object to the "OrdersQueue" on an SQS destination.
+  * Load the `orderData` object to the "OrdersQueue" queue on an SQS destination.
 * For more details about the script and the `loadTo` method, see the transromation script section below.

 {CODE add_amazon_sqs_etl_task@Server\OngoingTasks\ETL\Queue\AWS-SQS_Etl.cs /}